CarlesBou/mlpxai/.ipynb_checkpoints/README-checkpoint.md

 Networks (FNNs) named "**Feature Attribution Computed Exactly (FACE)**" and the code of different examples showing the use of the explainer over regression and classification tabular problems and in classifation with images.

-It has been implemented in Python and uses Keras and Tensorflow framework.
+It has been implemented in Python and uses the Keras and Tensorflow framework.
 We are working in a new version compatible with PyTorch, too.

 The */source/mlpxai/explainers/face* folder keeps the source files of the new explainer.